KABSDTU/kabsdtu.github.io/en/faq.md

 <p>As a weekend vector, the time before the rustrip is no different than for that of the other vectors, the difference lays after the rustrip, since you will not have a cake-group.
 It means that the vector period will be shorter, but you will still have the same vector experiences.</p>

 <h3><b>Do you have to be able to speak danish to be a vector?</b></h3>
-<p>No, but you will be limited to the international trips, the GE-trip and the mixed-trips if you do not.</p>
+<p>No, but you will be limited to the mixed-trips and the one day trip if you do not.</p>

 <br/>
 <p>Still missing an answer to the question you have?
 You are always welcome to write to our <a href="https://www.facebook.com/kabsdtu/?__tn__=%2Cd%2CP-R&eid=ARCRPL6ZlJWK0Xq3uzUB-eyE69Da7zXRRCY6-XgeR3B-yfcxXdg9zG1AoV0DghCD7HBE5xC7BdWXIS1r">KABS Facebook</a> or to our mail at kabs@pf.dk and we will answer your questions.
 Do you have a question that you think wil be a valuable addition to the website?
 Send it to us <a href="https://forms.gle/Ne7cmd8cXtqCVYWw7">here</a>, and we will attempt to get all relevant questions on the website.</p>